ubc-library-rc/intro-regex/content/01_introduction.md

 (Image from [XKCD](https://xkcd.com/208/))

 So, what are regular expressions?
-What can they be used for?
-And should you go ahead and use them to parse HTML anyway?
+And what can they be used for?

 **Regular expressions** (often referred to as **regex** or **regexp**, and abbreviated as **RE**) are a standardized ("regular") way of representing patterns in text using special symbols and syntax ("expressions").